Originally published by MBTMag.com

 The only way to be prepared for every type of weather contingency is to develop a business continuity plan.
 The goal of these plans is to respect the health and safety of workers while minimizing weather-influenced disruptions.

 In practice, a business continuity plan provides guidance and actionable information that can be applied to any kind of weather threat or potential business disruption.
 Perhaps it will never be put into action, but the second it becomes necessary, it will prove to be an invaluable asset.

-Here is what your plan will need to come equipped with to stave off weather-related drops in functionality:
+Here is what your plan will need to stave off weather-related losses in functionality: